 All proprietary funds are accounted for on a flow of economic resources measurement focus.
 With this measurement focus, all assets and all liabilities associated with the operation of these funds are included on the statement of net assets.
 Proprietary fund-type operating statements present increases (e.g., revenues) and decreases (e.g., expenses) in total net assets.
-The Proprietary funds apply all applicable GASB pronouncements as well as the following pronouncements issued on or before November 30, 1989, unless those pronouncements conflict with or contradict GASB pronouncements: Financial Accounting Standards Board Statements and Interpretations, Accounting Principles Board Opinions, and Accounting Research Bulletins.
+The Proprietary funds apply all applicable GASB pronouncements as well as the following pronouncements issued on or before November 30, 1989, unless those pronouncements conflict with or contradict GASB pronouncements: Financial Accounting Standards Board (FASB) Statements and Interpretations, Accounting Principles Board Opinions, and Accounting Research Bulletins.
+The County has not adopted paragraph 7 of GASB#20 regarding the application of FASB pronouncements after November 30, 1989.
 The accrual basis of accounting is utilized by proprietary funds and the investment trust fund.
 Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.